ShahrzadDG/Jewelry-Customer-Data-Analysis-using-AI/Data analysis/README.md

 - Part of the results:

-- The market is extremely skewed toward cheap products.
+- The jewelry market on Amazon is extremely skewed toward cheap products.

     - Cheap items dominate both in number of products and number of reviews (~100k+ cheap vs only a few hundred luxury).